-Pound Falling to Parity Is an Idea That’s Starting to Take Hold
+Pound falling to parity Is an idea that’s starting to take hold

-(Bloomberg) -- Follow @Brexit, sign up to our Brexit Bulletin, and tell us your Brexit story.

-Suddenly, the idea of pound parity seems less far-fetched as the risk grows that Britain may split with the European Union without a deal.
+Suddenly, the idea of pound parity seems less far-fetched as the risk grows that Britain may split away from the European Union without a deal.

 Rupert Harrison, a fund manager at BlackRock Inc., is short the pound and sees the risk of it falling to trade level with the dollar on a no-deal Brexit.
 The view echoes Morgan Stanley’s recent forecast that the currency can plunge toward $1 on such an outcome.
 That isn’t the majority view yet -- a Bloomberg survey this month estimated the pound will slide to $1.10 should the U.K. exit the bloc without an agreement.

-New Prime Minister Boris Johnson has repeatedly said that Britain will leave the EU on the Oct.
-31 deadline with or without an agreement, fueling concern the nation is headed for a disorderly departure and fanning pessimism toward the pound.
-Sterling slid more than 7% in the past three months, the worst performance among major currencies.
+New prime minister Boris Johnson has repeatedly said that Britain will leave the EU on the October 31 deadline with or without an agreement, fueling concern the nation is headed for a disorderly departure and fanning pessimism toward the pound.
+Sterling has fallen more than 7% in the past three months, the worst performance among major developed-market currencies.

 “The pound is at a much lower level now but I still think a no-deal exit would lead to significant volatility and we could be testing parity on a really bad outcome,” said Harrison, who manages more than $10 billion in assets at BlackRock.
 “We will see this game of chicken continue through August and that’s likely negative for sterling,” he said about the deadlocked Brexit talks.

-The pound fell 0.6% to $1.2056 Friday, its weakest since January 2017, after the U.K. economy shrank for the first time in six years in the second quarter.
-The data means that it is likely that the Bank of England will cut rates, according to Mizuho.
+The pound fell 0.8% to $1.2033 on Friday, its weakest closing level since the 1980s, after a report on the second quarter showed the UK economy shrank for the first time in six years.
+The data mean that it is likely that the Bank of England will cut interest rates, according to Mizuho.

 There is a 30% chance that Britain will exit the bloc in October without a divorce agreement, a Bloomberg survey of 13 banks showed last week.
 That’s more than three times the level from a similar poll in February.
 In the latest survey, strategists assigned only a 15% probability to the prospect of a deal being struck by the deadline.